Prof. Dr. Martin Spindler

 Master in Mathematics ("Diplom"), University of Munich, 2008.

 Master in Economics ("Diplom"), University of Regensburg, 2003.

 Abitur, Joseph-von-Fraunhofer Gymnasium, Cham, 1998.

-Causal mediation analysis with double machine learning (with Helmut Farbmacher, Martin Huber, Lukas Laffers, Henrika Langen) (accepted at Econometrics Journal).
+Causal mediation analysis with double machine learning (with Helmut Farbmacher, Martin Huber, Lukas Laffers, Henrika Langen) (Econometrics Journal).

-DoubleML – An Object-Oriented Implementation of Double Machine Learning in Python (with Philipp Bach, Victor Chernozhukov and Malte Kurz) (accepted at Journal of Machine Learning Research).
+DoubleML – An Object-Oriented Implementation of Double Machine Learning in Python (with Philipp Bach, Victor Chernozhukov and Malte Kurz) (Journal of Machine Learning Research), 2022.

-Machine Learning for Financial Forecasting, Planning and Analysis: Recent Developments and Pitfalls (with Helmut Wasserbacher) (accepted at Digital Finance).
+Machine Learning for Financial Forecasting, Planning and Analysis: Recent Developments and Pitfalls (with Helmut Wasserbacher) (online and forthcoming at Digital Finance).